Written on Her

-"Written on Her" is a song by American rapper Birdman featuring British singer Jay Sean.
-It was released as a single on June 23, 2009.
-The song was produced by Oddz N Endz, and samples the Deadmau5 remix of "The Longest Road" by Morgan Page featuring Lissie.
+"Written on Her" is a song by American rapper Birdman featuring British singer Jay Sean, released on June 23, 2009 as the second single from the former's third album, Priceless (2009).
+Production was handled by the trio Oddz N Endz, and samples the Deadmau5 remix of "The Longest Road" by Morgan Page.
+It was only an iTunes Store bonus track for Priceless, although the remix featuring Flo Rida and Mack Maine is included on all deluxe versions of the album.

+"Written on Her" was Birdman's first single released in the United Kingdom, where it became available as a digital download on December 7, 2009.
+The song peaked at number 19 on the Bubbling Under Hot 100 and failed to enter any UK-based chart.

+Background

 The song was first played during an interview on Westwood Radio 1 with Birdman and Jay Sean.
-It was only an iTunes Store bonus track for the 2009 album Priceless.
-However, the remix featuring Flo Rida and Mack Maine was included in the deluxe version of the album.

-'Written on Her' became Birdman's first British single, when released digitally in the UK on December 7, 2009.

 Music video

 The music video was premiered on YouTube on August 14, 2009.
 The video was produced alongside the video for "Down."
-The video was filmed in Buckinghamshire in a mansion, an enormous private mansion and park where Mark Ronson hosted his 33rd birthday and the place where The Golden Compass was filmed.
-UK models Bianca Simmone and Maysoon Shaladi make an appearance.
+The video was filmed in Buckinghamshire in a mansion, an enormous private mansion and park where English DJ Mark Ronson hosted his 33rd birthday; it was also the filming location for the film The Golden Compass.
+English models Bianca Simmone and Maysoon Shaladi make an appearance.
 On September 22, 2009, was the video added to MTV, MTV2 & BET.

 Remix

-The official remix features original collaborator Jay Sean and new verses by Flo Rida and Mack Maine.
+The remix features original collaborator Jay Sean and new verses by Flo Rida and Mack Maine.
 It was included in the deluxe edition of the album.
 However, the iTunes version of the remix does not feature Flo Rida.